Planning to spend 4 days in Stockholm? Read on for all the things you should do, see, and eat!

 Have you been to Stockholm?
 What are your favorite spots there?

 Want to read more about Stockholm?
-Check out the Best Stockholm Instagram Spots and a Stockholm Subway Art Tour!
+Check out the Best Stockholm Instagram Spots, a Stockholm Subway Art Tour, and a 2 Day Itinerary!

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.